-The Tower Project successfully developed a work placement element to our day opportunities service for members' currently attending New Dawn, who expressed an interest in accessing either paid employment or supported work placements.
-From placing young people for a few hours a week in supported work placements the service has become very popular and we have now widened the service this year to support young disabled people in supported work experience placements through our network of partners and supporters as well as our community services and cafes.
+The Tower Project successfully developed a work placement element to our day opportunities service for members' currently attending New Dawn who expressed an interest in accessing either paid employment or supported work placements.
+From placing young people on part time hours in supported work placements the service has become very popular and we have now widened the service this year to support young disabled people in supported work experience placements through our network of partners and supporters as well as our community services and cafes.